adjohnston/RubberBand/README.md

 # RubberBand

-1. A Responsive Web Design Tool
-  +   Responsive Columns &amp; Baslines
-  +   CSS Calculator
-  +   Viewport Switching
-2. How To
+1. How To
-  +   Getting Started
+  1.1.
+Getting Started
-  +   Setting Some Defaults
+  1.2.
+Setting Some Defaults
-  +   Setting Custom Options
+  1.3.
+Setting Custom Options
-  +   Using The Calculator
+  1.4.
+Using The Calculator
-3. Feeding Back
+2. Feeding Back

 ## A Responsive Web Design Tool